 - HR6 Data Protection Policy

 - HR8B Equal Opportunities and Diversity Policy for Students and Parents/Carers

 - HR33 Records Management Policy

 - HR34 Emotional Health, Wellbeing and Welfare Policy for Staff

 - HS2 Medical Treatment Policy

-- ICT2 E-Safety Policy
+- ICT2 Online Safety Policy

-- ICT3 E-Safety Policy (Students)
+- ICT3 Online Safety Policy (Students)

 - SW4 Student Behaviour and Discipline Policy

 - SW5 Safeguarding and Child Protection Policy

 - SW6 Anti-Bullying Policy

-- SW7 Sex and Relationship Education
+- SW7 Relationship and Sex Education

 - SW11 Educational Visits Policy

 - SW13 Freedom of Speech and Expression Policy

 - TL6 Special Educational Needs Policy

-Policy Statement
+1 Policy Statement

-- 1.1 The policy outlines the Trust's approach to ensuring the health and wellbeing of it students. - 1.2 References to the Trust or Academy within this policy specifically include all primary and secondary academies within the Trust, as well as Robert De Cheney Boarding House, the Early Years setting at the Priory Witham Academy, Priory Training, Priory Apprenticeships, Lincolnshire Teaching School Alliance, Lincolnshire Teaching School Alliance SCITT. - 1.3 This policy does not form part of any employee's contract of employment and it may be amended at any time.
+- 1.1 The policy outlines the Trust's approach to ensuring the health and wellbeing of it students.
+The Trust recognises that in order to help our students succeed, we have a role to play in supporting them to be resilient and mentally healthy.
+The Department for Education has found that, on average, children with higher levels of emotional, behavioural, social and school wellbeing, had higher levels of academic achievement and were more engaged in school. - 1.2 References to the Trust or Academy within this policy specifically include all primary, secondary and special academies within the Trust, as well as the Early Years setting at the Priory Witham Academy, Priory Apprenticeships and Lincolnshire SCITT. - 1.3 This policy does not form part of any member of staff's contract of employment and it may be amended at any time.